jamespmernin/Intro-to-HTML-CSS/README.md

 1. Markup our [index.html](index.html) file using semantic tags.

-1. Add CSS styles to approximate the design we've been supplied being careful to follow the best practices outlined above.
+1. Add CSS styles to approximate the design we've created in Step 1.
+Be careful to follow the best practices outlined above.

 ## Additional Resources